 Testing for Histamine Intolerance

-Remove the above high histamine foods for 30 days and reintroduce them one at a time by following the guidelines in my eBook.
+Remove the above high histamine foods for 30 days and reintroduce them one at a time.

 I use a test through Dunwoody labs to test for histamine levels and DAO levels.
 A high ratio of histamine/DAO signifies that you are ingesting too much histamine and that you don’t have enough DAO to break it down.

 Trial of DAO

 If testing is unavailable to you, you could simply try a diet low in histamine and add DAO supplementation at each meal.
 If your symptoms resolve, you could have low DAO.